acumos/workbench/docs/mlwb-user-guide/notebook-component/notebook-wc-user-guide.rst

 2. **Archive Notebook**

-  If user wish to **Archive** any **Active** Notebook then he can click on the Archive button present at the bottom right corner of that specific Notebook card.
+  If user wish to **Archive** any **Active** Notebook then user can click on the Archive button present at the bottom right corner of that specific Notebook card.
   A confirmation dialog box will appear on click of Archive button.
 After confirmation, notebook will be archived.

 	.. image:: images/archive-notebook-dialog.PNG